+10 Points

 Your Task:

-Although you probably can't stop the Jailscraper project from happening, you might be able to use your voice to give the construction of this building a more positive impact.
+Imagine your own city is planning to build a jailscraper.
+While you probably can't stop the project from happening, you can use your voice to help make sure it has a more positive impact.